 The Medical Library maintains a proxy server that may be used by faculty, students and staff of the Yale School of Medicine AND by employees and affiliates of Yale-New Haven Hospital.
-While most users should use the Cisco AnyConnect VPN for remote access, these are cases where the proxy server may be the method of choice even for university affiliates.
+While most users should use the Cisco AnyConnect VPN for remote access, there are cases where the proxy server may be the method of choice even for Yale University faculty, staff and students.

 You can request a proxy server account by completing the brief online form on the Medical Library Proxy Server signup page.

 This page provides information on access options at some of the major clinical rotation sites where Yale students, house staff and faculty train and practice.
 In addition to the Yale-New Haven Medical Center, other locations include the West Haven VA, Waterbury Hospital, Bridgeport Hospital and the Connecticut Mental Health Center.